 In August 2020, after 26 years’ service to Policing, Rachel was successful in becoming Derbyshire Constabulary’s first female Chief Constable, with a stated intent of focusing upon delivering a consistently good service to the public – fighting crime, proactively bringing offenders to justice, looking after victims and protecting the vulnerable from harm.

 Rachel Swann joined the Oversight Committee as a Vice President in March 2021.

-Fiona Taylor has over 24 years of experience serving as a senior officer with Lincolnshire Police, Lothian & Borders Police, Strathclyde Police and the Metropolitan Police Service (MPS).
+Fiona began her career as an officer with Lincolnshire Police and has also served in Lothian and Borders Police, Strathclyde Police and the Metropolitan Police Service (MPS).

-Prior to leaving the MPS in December 2017, Fiona was Temporary Assistant Commissioner for Professionalism with strategic oversight and leadership of the Directorate of Professional Standards, Met Training, the Serious Crime Review Group and Operational Support Services.
-She was the MPS lead on the Public Inquiry into Undercover Policing (UCPI).
+Prior to leaving the MPS, Fiona was Temporary Assistant Commissioner for Professionalism with strategic oversight and leadership of the Directorate of Professional Standards, Met Training, the Serious Crime Review Group and Operational Support Services.
+Fiona also carried out the role as MPS lead on the Public Inquiry into Undercover Policing (UCPI).

 She was co-opted to the Committee of Management (now Oversight Committee) as a Vice President in March 2019.

 Simon Barrasford, Superintendent North Wales Police